Perfected and approved by real Irish persons, for your pleasure, this Irish Soda Bread is amazingly easy to make.

 - In a medium bowl, buttermilk and sour cream and melted butter.
 Blend in eggs.

 - Fold the flour mixture into the liquid mixture, mixing just until well combined.
 Knead dough in bowl about 10 to 15 strokes.
 Dough will be very sticky.
 Mound the dough in the prepared skillet or pan using a spatula or wooden spoon.
-(Don’t use a mixture for this – it will bake up too heavy.)
+DO NOT use an electric mixer for this step – your bread will bake up too heavy.

 - In a small bowl, combine 2 Tbls. melted butter with 2 Tbls. buttermilk; brush the mounded dough/loaf with this mixture.
 Use a sharp, wet knife to cut an ‘X’ into the top of the loaf.